CamDavidsonPilon/lifelines/docs/Time varying survival regression.rst

     2   3     3.0
     ...

 Initially, this can't be added to our baseline DataFrame.
-However, using ``utils.covariates_from_event_matrix`` we can convert a DataFrame like this into one that can be easily added.
+However, using :func:`lifelines.utils.covariates_from_event_matrix` we can convert a DataFrame like this into one that can be easily added.

 .. code-block:: python